OCA/account-financial-tools/account_asset_management/README.rst

 The module contains a large number of functional enhancements compared to the standard account_asset module from Odoo.

-* When the depreciation board an asset is compute, lines computed are flagged 'Init' if they are before **Lock Date** `fiscalyear_lock_date`
+* When you compute the asset depreciation board, lines are flagged 'Init' if they are before **Lock Date** `fiscalyear_lock_date`

 Configuration